 The company's purpose is to operate and maintain the North of England gas distribution network on behalf of its parent Northern Gas Networks Limited (NGN), so that the Northern Gas group provide safe and secure gas supplies to the people and the businesses within the distribution network.
 NGN hold all licence obligations with Ofgem and the Health and Safety Executive (HSE) and hold the network assets.
 The company is the operational entity with the cost of all work recharged to NGN.
 The company holds all employees of the NGN group.
-The company's vision of success mirrors that of NGN, which is to be consistently benchmarked by the regulators, Ofgem and the HSE as being in the top two comparable utilities in safety management, efficiency and customer service, which in turn will generate value to the shareholders of the company.
+The company's vision of success is to be consistently viewed by the regulators, Ofgem and the Health and Safety Executive ("HSE") as being market leading in safety management, efficiency and customer service, which in turn will generate value to the shareholders of the company.